The Ultimate Guide to STI Autocross Upgrades

 The most effective engine mods for autocross focus on helping your engine breathe better and use fuel more efficiently.
 A well-chosen cold air intake, a high-flow exhaust system, and a professional ECU tune work together to deliver sharper response and more accessible power right when you need it.
 These upgrades won't just make your STI faster on the straights; they'll make it more responsive and predictable as you power out of tight corners.
 When done correctly, these modifications provide a noticeable improvement in performance without compromising the reliability you need to drive home after the event.

-Install a Cold Air Intake
+Does a Cold Air Intake Really Help?

 One of the first engine upgrades many STI owners consider is a cold air intake, and for good reason.
 The factory intake system is designed for quiet, everyday driving, but it can be restrictive when you’re pushing your car to its limits.
 A performance cold air intake allows your engine to draw in cooler, denser air more efficiently.
 This improved airflow leads to better throttle response and a welcome increase in horsepower.
 In an autocross environment, where you're constantly on and off the throttle, that quicker response can make a real difference.
 It helps the engine breathe more freely, especially at the high RPMs you’ll hit between cones.